 Section 90G sets out specific conditions for a BFA to be enforceable.
 Here’s a summary of these conditions:

-- Independent Legal Advice and a signed statement.
-Prior to signing, each spouse must receive independent legal advice from a qualified lawyer.
+- Prior to signing, each spouse must receive independent legal advice from a qualified lawyer.

-- Disclosure and Consideration.
-The agreement should be based on a full and frank disclosure of each party’s financial situation.
+- The agreement should be based on a full and frank disclosure of each party’s financial situation.

-Under the Family Law Act, independent legal advice is required before signing the agreement.
-Thus, each spouse party must seek independent legal advice from a legal practitioner about the effect of the agreement.
-Particularly, its impact on the rights of that party and about the advantages and disadvantages to that party of making the agreement.
+Why is independent legal advice needed?
+Each spouse must seek independent legal advice from a legal practitioner about the effect of postnuptial agreements.
+Lawyers can explain the impact of the agreement on the rights of that party and the advantages and disadvantages of making the agreement.

 Along with this independent legal advice requirement are the following:

-- Signed statement by the legal practitioner stating that the advice was provided to that party.
+- A signed statement by the legal practitioner stating that the advice was provided to that party.

 However, if the party does not satisfy the independent legal advice requirement during the creation of a postnup agreement, the party must comply to these conditions for the agreement to be binding: